 During the first three years, residents also participate in a weekly joint radiobiology course offered to a group of participating New York City radiation oncology programs.
 This course is designed to provide an understanding of the classical and molecular effects of radiation, radiation and cancer biology, and laboratory techniques used in radiobiological research.
 The collaborative inter-institutional nature of the course allows residents to network with trainees from other programs in New York City.

-Along with the New York Proton Consortium, Memorial Sloan Kettering is currently developing a proton center in Manhattan that is projected to be operational in 2017.
-In the interim, MSK patients have access to proton beam therapy at the ProCure Proton Therapy Center in Somerset, New Jersey, less than an hour from Manhattan.
-The facility is staffed by MSK physicians who have actively been treating patients there since September 2013.
+Along with the New York Proton Consortium, Memorial Sloan Kettering is currently developing a proton center in Manhattan that is projected to be operational in 2019.
+In the interim, MSK faculty treat patients with proton beam therapy at the ProCure Proton Therapy Center in Somerset, New Jersey, less than an hour from Manhattan.
+MSK physicians have actively been treating patients there since September 2013.

 There are presently 14 operational proton centers in the United States and more than 20 others under development.
 As the role of proton therapy in our field expands, we are committed to providing MSK radiation oncology residents with strong training in proton therapy and have incorporated it into the formal residency training curriculum.
 Residents now receive hands-on proton therapy training at the ProCure Proton Therapy Center, which has been recognized as an affiliate site of MSK.
 In addition, there are multiple didactic sessions devoted to proton therapy throughout the educational blocks as well as many research opportunities at the proton center, and many residents are currently involved with proton therapy research projects.